 - Will keep in fridge for upto 5 days

 - Milk: Pretty much any milk works with this recipe.
 My favorite to use is Almond.
-I have used freshly made and Califia Almond milk Unsweetened.
+I have used freshly made almond milk as well as Califia Almond milk Unsweetened.
 Feel free to experiment with Oat milk or any other milk you prefer.